sudeep-009/Classification-Capstone-Project--Card-Default-Prediction/README.md

  d) Renaming Columns: Column names were mapped by adding the months name.

- e) **Removed the inconsistencies and Replacing Attribute Values** found in each of the input variables:
+ e) **Removed the inconsistencies** found in each of the input variables and replaced the attribute values:

          (i) Education: Unique values that were present in this columns were 0,1,2,3,4,5,6